-Everybody there was so excited that scarcely an intelligible word could be gathered, but the facts are substantially as follows:
+Everybody there was so excited that scarce. ly an intelligible word could be gathered, but the facts are substantially as follows:

 There was a rush toward the President About 10 o'clock a man rang the bell, box, when cries were heard: "Stand bac and the call having been answered by and give him air."
-"Has any one stimulants a colored servant, he said he had On a hasty examination, it was found that it come from Dr. Verdi, Secretary Seward's President had been shot through the hea family physician, with a prescription, at above and back of the temporal bone, and the the same time holding in his hand some of the brain was oozing out.
+"Has any one stimulants a colored servant, he said he had On a hasty examination, it was found that it come from Dr. VERDI, Secretary SEWARD'S President had been shot through the hea family physician, with a prescription, at above and back of the temporal bone, and the same time holding in his hand some of the brain was oozing out.
 He wa a small piece of folded paper, and removed to a private house opposite to ti saying in answer to a refusal that he must theatre, and the Surgeon-General of the arm see the Secretary, as he was entrusted with

 He still insisted on going up, although re-On an examination of the private be peatedly informed that no one could blood was discovered on the back of t enter the chamber.
-The man pushed cushioned rocking chair on which the Pres the servant aside, and walked heavily dent had been sitting, also on the partitic toward the Secretary's room, and was then met by Mr. FREDERICK SEWARD, of whom he demanded to see the Secretary, making the same net known, but the man struck him on the head with a "billy," severely injuring of the United States army and Mr. At midnight, the Cabinet, with Messrs.
-HARSELL, a messenger of the State stabs in the neck, but severing, it is The President and Mrs. Lincoln did not thought and hoped, no arteries, though dent.
+The man pushed cushioned rocking chair on which the Pres the servant aside, and walked heavily dent had been sitting, also on the partition toward the Secretary's room, and was then met by Mr. FREDERICK SEWARD, of whom he demanded to see the Secretary, making the same not known, but the man struck him on blood cozed from the wound at the back of the head with a "billy," severely injuring his head.
+The surgeons exhausted every the skull and felling him almost senseless. effort of medical skill, but all hope was gone.
+The assassin then rushed into the chamber The parting of his family with the dying and attacked Major SEWARD, Paymaster resident is too sad for description.